C4T-BuT-S4D/c4t-but-s4d.github.io/content/blog/seccon2024-babyqemu/index.md

 ## Leaking everything

 The very first thing I did was telescope the heap address of the device structure, which yielded a heap and binary leak.
 Than by calculating the offset of got from buf I was able to leak libc base.
 Then from libc I was able to leak environ and thus the stack.
 That was the easy part.
 Unfortunately qemu had full relro and the stack of the mmio functions was some kind of thread stack.
-Also the sort of main device structure (separate from the custom part) was located in a strange region, which I was able to leak, but it was had a different offset.
+Also the sort of main device structure (separate from the custom part) was located in a strange region, which I was able to leak, but it had a different offset.
 So after a long time beating my head against a brick wall, it finally broke and I found a way to leak this strange structure pointer: I first leaked the thread stack from the heap and then the structure address from the stack.
 The reason I was looking for that pointer was that a function was called from a vtable without checking for the vtable region.
 The vtable itself was ro, but we could construct a custom vtable and point the vtable pointer to it.
-I also miracolosly discovered an rwx region, which I also leak from the heap.
+I also miraculously discovered an rwx region, which I also leak from the heap.

 ![vtable](vtable.png)